Soup doesn't need to be boring with all the yummy toppings of this Delicious Loaded Baked Potato Soup

 - Spray the saucepan with olive oil spray.
 Add the onion and fry for 5 minutes until really softened and golden (add in a little of the stock to prevent burning if needed)

 - Remove potatoes from skins, and add into saucepan.

 - Add to a blender and blend till preferred consistency, you can blend until smooth or leave some chunks.

-- Add soup back to the saucepan, and stir in 2/3 of the cheddar, until melted.
+- Add soup back to the saucepan, and stir in the cream cheese until melted and creamy.